Rashid-505/Blitz/README.md

 ## Requirements

 - macOS 26.5 or later
-- An API key from OpenAI or Google Gemini (or both)
+- An API key from OpenAI or Google Gemini (or both), or an Apple Intelligence–capable Mac
 - Accessibility permission (System Settings → Privacy & Security → Accessibility)

 ---